Rye Sandwich Bread

-This wholesome seeded rye bread combines earthy notes of whole grain rye flour with sunflower seeds, resulting in a rich loaf that’s perfect for sandwiches and canapés.
+This wholesome rye sandwich bread is made with whole grain rye flour and packed with sunflower seeds.
+It’s a rich and earthy sandwich loaf that’s easy to make, even for beginner bread makers.

 Growing up in Westphalia in Germany, rich rye bread has been a staple in my diet from a very young age.
 Although this whole grain rye bread isn’t as moist and hearty as the classic Pumpernickel, it’s incredibly quick and easy to make and offers the classic taste and texture of rye bread found in traditional German bakeries.

-With only 8 ingredients and 20 minutes of hands-on prep time, even beginner bakers can create this yeasted rye sandwich loaf.
-For more easy bread recipes check out my Dinkel bread and leftover whey bread as well.
+With only 8 ingredients and 20 minutes of hands-on prep time, even beginner bakers can make this yeasted rye sandwich loaf.
+For more easy bread recipes check out my no-knead spelt bread and leftover whey bread as well.

-If you loved this Seeded Rye Bread Recipe or any other recipe on my website, please leave a 🌟 star rating below.
+If you loved this Rye Sandwich Bread Recipe or any other recipe on my website, please leave a 🌟 star rating below.
 Thank you!

 Ingredients